-In recent years, in the context of the War on Terror and globalisation, there has been an increased interest in terrorism and organised crime in academia, yet historical research into such phenomena is relatively scarce.
-This book resets the balance and emphasises the importance of historical research to understanding terrorism and organised crime.
+In recent years, in the context of the War on Terror and globalization, there has been an increased interest in terrorism and organized crime in academia, yet historical research into such phenomena is relatively scarce.
+This book resets the balance and emphasizes the importance of historical research to understanding terrorism and organized crime.

 2. ‘A citadel of crime’: Saint Paul, Minnesota, and the O’Connor System (James A. Densley)

 3. The causes of traditional organized crime: Comparing Chicago and New York (Robert M Lombardo)

 4. The French Connection: a brief critical history (Ryan Gingeras)

 5. 'He just wasn’t the bloke I used to know': social capital and the fragmentation of a British organised crime network (James Windle)